White Box Methods for Explanations of Convolutional Neural Networks in Image Classification Tasks: Evaluation of explanation methods

+The perturbation-based methods give a way to assess the quality of the explainer without any reference to human perception.
+A desirable property of every explanation map is that it is non-random and highlights only the relevant regions in the image and no more.
+Nevertheless, the question arises on what is the target of explanations.
+In most cases the target is a human and they are often not AI experts.
+Therefore, many methods use a qualitative assessment based on human inspection to evaluate and compare different maps.
+To evaluate the Grad-CAM maps, the authors of \cite{selvaraju2017grad} conduct user surveys to find which maps and models they find reliable.
 Cruciani et al.\cite{cruciani2020} demonstrate the usefulness of LRP to visualize relevant features on brain magnetic resonance imaging modality (MRI) for multiple sclerosis classification.
 It is observed that the LRP heat maps are sparse and not always as intuitive which is also illustrated by Fig.~\ref{fig:fem_lrp}.
 It is therefore important to consider the user, who will be using the maps while choosing a method to explain a network.
 For the domain of medical images, the specialist might require a map that provides holistic explanations for them to be able to interpret and trust the network decision.
+Although human measurements on the quality of these maps are useful, they are time-consuming, could introduce bias and inaccurate evaluations\cite{buccinca2020proxy}.

+Another way to evaluate explainers consists of comparing the explanation maps with human understanding of visual content.
+The objective way to perform this is by calculating the comparison metrics between explanation maps and Gaze Fixation Density Maps (GFDMs) of human experts performing the same visual classification task as the trained network.
+This can also be done by a comparison of explanation maps and important regions in the images identified by human experts by manual contouring.
+Mohseni et al.\cite{MohseniBR21} perform a similar experiment.
+The final goal of explanations is to increase a user's trust in AI systems and especially for image classification tasks in our case.
+Accordingly, Mohseni et al.\cite{MohseniBR21} observe that providing nonsensical explanations (i.e., those that do not align with users’ expectations) may harm the users’ reported trust and observed reliance on the system.